evidencepub/docs/index.md

 :height: 256px
 :::

-Guide authors through the publication workflow, ensuring that all Evidence articles maintain full functionality and meet core reproducibility standards.
+Learn how to guide authors through the publication workflow.
 ::::

 ::::{card}